In this exclusive Œditorial, we speak to electronic music artist BIIA about her shapeshifting persona, Portuguese culture and new EP Human Skin

 You mentioned finding time to enjoy your new city… What led you to relocate to Rome?

 I moved here about three or four months ago from Barcelona.
-I wanted to move somewhere else in southern Europe because I love the food and good weather, but it had to be somewhere convenient for my career.
-I love Porto, but there are not many direct flights, and they’re always more expensive because it’s in the corner of Europe.
+I wanted to move somewhere else in southern Europe because I love the food and good weather, but it also had to be somewhere convenient for my career.
+I love Porto, but there aren’t many direct flights, and they’re usually more expensive since it’s tucked away in the corner of Europe.

-I’ve experienced Spain and Portugal.
-Now I want to experience Italy.
+I’ve experienced Spain and Portugal, and now I want to experience Italy.
 Rome is my favourite city in the world, along with Paris.
-I feel so inspired by the city’s beauty.
-So far, I’m very content with my decision, but I’m still struggling to find time to experience it properly.
+I feel incredibly inspired by its beauty.
+So far, I’m very content with my decision, but I’m still struggling to find time to explore it properly.
 I’m not playing on Friday, so I’ve promised myself a day off to do just that.

 Other than indulging in all that Rome has to offer, is there anything else you’re currently working on?

 This year, I want to refocus my energy on my party series, Distonia, which I started three or four years ago.
-We held two events a few years ago and then I took a break.
-The most recent one I organised was in March and I’m currently working on another for the end of the year.
-In Portugal, I feel there is a shortage of techno parties.
-So this is something I want to give back to my people.
+We held two events a few years back before I took a break.
+The most recent one I organised was in March, and I’m currently working on another for the end of the year.
+In Portugal, I feel there’s a shortage of techno parties — something I want to give back to my community.

-The concept of the party is to share my vision across all aspects, from my choices in lighting and visuals to the selection of artists I identify most with.
-While the main focus is music, we incorporate other art presentations at the party.
-All art forms are interconnected in my eyes.
-For the first party, we invited fashion designers to share their clothes and photographers for an exhibition.
-We’ve also organised sculpture and painting exhibitions before.
+The concept behind the party is to share my vision across every aspect, from lighting and visuals to the selection of artists I most identify with.
+While music remains the main focus, we also incorporate other artistic presentations.
+In my eyes, all art forms are interconnected.
+For the first event, we invited fashion designers to showcase their work and photographers to present an exhibition.
+We’ve also organised sculpture and painting exhibitions in the past.

-Organising a party requires a lot of time and can be very stressful.
-So I hope to find more time to dedicate to Distonia because it’s something I really enjoy doing.
-And people have a lot of fun there, which is most important part.
-Until now, I’ve only organised them in Portugal because it’s the market I know best, but eventually, I would like to expand abroad.
+Organising a party requires a great deal of time and can be very stressful.
+I hope this year I can dedicate more time to Distonia, as it’s something I genuinely enjoy.
+People have a lot of fun there, which is the most important part.
+So far, I’ve only organised events in Portugal because it’s the market I know best, but I’d love to gradually expand abroad.

 BELOW